appsody/website/content/docs/faq.md

 The [Appsody Operator](/docs/reference/appsody-operator) is used to monitor resources of kind `AppsodyApplication` and can be installed using the `appsody operator install` [command](/docs/cli-commands/#appsody-operator-install).
 However, there might be cases where this command fails due to permissions problems in the cluster.

 If you are working within a shared cluster, certain commands might be restricted.
 For example, the Appsody CLI runs `kubectl get pods --all-namespaces` as part of the `appsody operator install` command.
 You can use the `--no-operator-check` flag and run `appsody operator install --no-operator-check` to bypass some of these restrictions.
 However, this might not be enough to install the operator in clusters with stricter permissions.
 In this case, contact your cluster administrator.

+## 13. Can I use the Minikube docker daemon for development?

+Currently, Appsody supports using a local Docker daemon only.
+If you use the Minikube Docker daemon, Appsody commands will not work as expected.